fiftydinar/gidro-os/README.md

 # Gidro-OS

 > **Warning**
-> This image is still in development & it's not ready yet until Fedora 39 official announcment!
+> This image is still in development & it's not ready yet until Fedora 39 official announcement!

 ![](assets/bg.webp)